edgio-docs/edgio-docs/guides/applications/v7/security/bot_rules.md

 ## Exceptions {/*exceptions*/}

-Bot Manager Advanced allows you to exempt traffic from bot detection by URL, user agent, JA3 fingerprint, JA4 fingerprint (requires {{ PRODUCT }} Premier), and cookie.
+Bot Manager Advanced allows you to exempt traffic from bot detection by URL, user agent, JA3 fingerprint, and cookie.

 **Key information:**